qduong42/42_Inception/README.md

 - Docker networks
 - Docker volumes
 - Microservices architecture

-Details about the project below.
+More Details about the project below.

 ## Installation & Usage